Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Additional results and details

 \subsection{Classifier model adaptation}

-We also experimented with adding a classification layer to our domain-adapted version of opt-350m~\cite{zhang_opt}. \cref{table_classifier} shows the perplexity on the dev sets at each step in the curriculum.
+We experimented with adding a classification layer to our domain-adapted version of opt-350m~\cite{zhang_opt}. \cref{table_hyper_classifier} (rightmost column) shows the perplexity on the dev sets at each step in the curriculum.
 Because the base classification model had already received the domain adaptation, the primary aim of this curriculum was to teach the model the classification task.
-We did not observe large perplexity changes between any two stages as we did with the byte model, but the average perplexity did decrease slightly from step-to-step.
-Since the BOLT and Daily sets in this curriculum served as our approximation of spoken AAC text, we would have expected further training with these sets to improve spoken performance more than written.
-However, the perplexity on our spoken dev set was fairly consistent (improved by 0.009), with most of the gains presenting in the written dev set, which improved by 0.222.
+We did not observe large perplexity changes between stages as with the byte model.
+However, perplexity did decrease slightly from step-to-step.
+Similar to during domain adaptation of opt-350m, we found combining BOLT and Daily in the final step improved performance.
+We found it helped to first train the classification model on C4 and then Subtitle compared to training on just a combination of BOLT and Daily.